VasuTammisetti/VLM-LiDAR-Camera-ADAS-perception/README.md

 ##  Why This Project?

 Traditional ADAS perception pipelines require thousands of annotated images, weeks of training, and task-specific architectures.
-This project takes a fundamentally different approach:
+This project takes a different approach:

 | | Traditional Pipeline | This Project |
 |:---|:---:|:---:|